+Charcoal pencils consist of charcoal powder mixed with a gum binder.
+This concoction is then compressed into sticks or encased in wood.
 As with graphite, the amount of binder used regulates the degree of hardness of the pencil.
 The more binder used, the harder the grade of the pencil.

 evening out large value masses, especially when paired with a

 pencil is not "better" than another: they all have different characteristics

 that are suitable for different kinds of drawings.
 You will learn to choose the right medium for your drawings as you

 experience the qualities of the different drawing pencils, and figure